Bricktech2000/Notes/notes/forth.md

 > **example** `BEGIN` pushes the current address onto the parameter stack later to be consumed by `UNTIL` or `AGAIN`. despite this, `BEGIN` becomes transparent at runtime, such as with `0 BEGIN .
 1 + DUP 10 < UNTIL`

-`HIDE FOO` toggles the `w.hidden` flag of word `FOO` in the dictionary. hidden words are ignored during dictionary lookup, allowing us to define "private" words
+`HIDE FOO` toggles the `w.hidden` flag of word `FOO` in the dictionary. hidden words are ignored during dictionary lookup, enabling the definition of "private" words

 > **example** `: SUB ... ; : MAIN ...
 SUB ... ; HIDE SUB`